Last Updated on April 26, 2023

 If you thought this dog couldn’t sound any better – you’re wrong!
 Apart from being intelligent, having an excellent temperament, and being (potentially) hypoallergenic, the Poodle and Golden Retriever mix is also quite healthy and has a good life expectancy.

-Even if they come in a larger size, their lifespan is between 10 and 15 years.
+Even if they come in a medium-to-larger size, their lifespan is between 10 and 15 years.

 As with all canines, they are susceptible to some common diseases.
 A few of those which their parents – the Poodle and the Golden Retriever are prone to.
 Some of those illnesses are: